swayamnagpal07/swayam-demo/README.md

 # swayam-demo
-this is a demo repo for git and github
+this is a demo repo for git and github.